 Why study this course?

-This course will help with your future studies and employability and it will also broaden your horizons.
+This course will help with your future studies and employability, and it will also broaden your horizons.

 What will I learn?